caddyserver/caddy/README.md

 ## How do I avoid Let's Encrypt rate limits with Caddy 2?

-As you are testing and developing with Caddy 2, you may wish to use test ("staging") certificates from Let's Encrypt to avoid rate limits.
+As you are testing and developing with Caddy 2, you should use test ("staging") certificates from Let's Encrypt to avoid rate limits.
 By default, Caddy 2 uses Let's Encrypt's production endpoint to get real certificates for your domains, but their [rate limits](https://letsencrypt.org/docs/rate-limits/) forbid testing and development use of this endpoint for good reasons.
 You can switch to their [staging endpoint](https://letsencrypt.org/docs/staging-environment/) by adding the staging CA to your automation policy in the `tls` app:

 ```json
 "tls": {